 - The primary NIRSpec modes for solar system observations are IFU, fixed slits spectroscopy, and MOS configured into a long slit.
 The fixed slits have no covers and are always open; the ALLSLITS subarray can be used to simultaneously record spectra through all the slits, if desired.
 Both modes require targets with well-constrained orbital solutions for accurate placement in the science aperture.
 Any observations with the 0.2" fixed slit, and likely the 0.4" fixed slit, will require target acquisition (TA).
 Wide aperture target acquisition (WATA) for moving targets will use the S1600A1 fixed slit, so the uncertainties on the ephemeris must be small enough to first place the object in a 1.6" × 1.6" box.

 - Multi-object spectroscopy (MOS) with the micro-shutter assembly (MSA) is available for moving target observations with a "pseudo long slit."
-These custom long slits are available in quadrant 4 (Q4) of MSA and may be ideal for observations of comets, Mars, and the giant planets.
+These custom long slits are available in quadrant 4 (Q4) of the MSA and may be ideal for observations of comets, Mars, and the giant planets.
 Scanning of the entire disks of Mars and giant planets can be made by allowing the object to rotate and leaving the long slit fixed in the MSA.
-Scanning across the disk of Mars and the giant planets in a shorter period of time, or scanning across a comet, can be performed using the mosaic feature available in the APT template.
+Scanning across the disk of Mars and the giant planets in a shorter period of time, or scanning across a comet, can be specified in the NIRSpec MOS template starting in APT 28.0.
 It should be noted that the proposed investigation in Norwood et al. (2016) to observe the Uranian satellites with the MSA is not feasible at this time.